Average-Value Tverberg Partitions via Finite Fourier Analysis: Abstract

 \section{Abstract}

-The topological Tverberg conjecture claimed, for any continuous map from the boundary of a $N(q,d):=(q-1)(d+1)$-simplex to $d$-dimensional Euclidian space, the existence of $q$ pairwise disjoint faces whose images have non-empty $q$-fold intersection.
-The affine cases, true for all $q$, constitute Tverberg's famous generalization of Radon's theorem on partitioning point collections into disjoint sets with overlapping convex hulls.
-Although the conjecture was established for all prime powers in 1987 by \"Ozaydin, counterexamples for all non-prime-powers were shown to exist in 2015 by Frick.
-Reformulating this conjecture in terms of finite harmonic analysis and considering maps below the tight dimension $N(q,d)$, we show that one can nonetheless guarantee collections of $q$ pairwise disjoint faces -- including when $q$ is not a prime power -- which satisfy a variety of ``average value" coincidences arising from the vanishing of Fourier transforms.
+The long-standing topological Tverberg conjecture claimed, for any continuous map from the boundary of an $N(q,d):=(q-1)(d+1)$-simplex to $d$-dimensional Euclidian space, the existence of $q$ pairwise disjoint subfaces whose images have non-empty $q$-fold intersection.
+The affine cases, true for all $q$, constitute Tverberg's famous 1966 generalization of the classical Radon's Theorem.
+Although established for all prime powers in 1987 by \"Ozaydin, counterexamples to the conjecture, relying on 2014 work of Mabillard and Wagner, were first shown to exist for all non-prime-powers in 2015 by Frick.
+Starting with a reformulation of the topological Tverberg conjecture in terms of harmonic analysis on finite groups, we show that despite the failure of the conjecture, continuous maps \textit{below} the tight dimension $N(q,d)$ are nonetheless guaranteed $q$ pairwise disjoint subfaces -- including when $q$ is not a prime power -- which satisfy a variety of ``average value" coincidences, the latter obtained as the vanishing of prescribed Fourier transforms.